 A Scandi Boho Christmas is, however, little less conservative.

-Like Scandi Boho, which takes inspiration from the adventurousness of the younger generation and its travels abroad and alternative living, the Scandi Boho Christmas decor is a blend of Nordic traditional Christmas colours and pieces from other cultures.
+Like Scandi Boho, which takes inspiration from the adventurousness of the younger generation, the Scandi Boho Christmas decor is a blend of Nordic and foreign cultures.

 1. There can be no Christmas without the weave heart (red & white or red & green) – certainly not a Scandinavian Christmas.

-3. “Kravlenisser” – or Crawling Elves: This is very much an ancient Scandi invention helping to create a fun Christmas atmosphere, particularly for children.
+2. “Kravlenisser” – or Crawling Elves: This is very much an ancient Scandi invention helping to create a fun Christmas atmosphere, particularly for children.
 A kravlenisse is a “baby Santa Claus, or mini Father Christmas, which appear in Christmas stories.
-Dressed in red like Santa, they also appear in home decor as paper “nisser” stuck to other pieces including paintings and lamp shades, hence the name crawling elves.
+Dressed in red like Santa, they also appear in home decor as paper “nisser”.
+There they’re stuck to other pieces including paintings and lamp shades, hence the name crawling elves.

 How to decorate the Scandinavian Christmas Lunch table

-Christmas Lunch in Scandinavia is not the main event as it is in the USA and England.
-Dinner on Christmas Eve is the big moment, but lunch on the 25th is also important.
-And the decor is equally so.
+Christmas lunch in Scandinavia is not the main event as it is in the USA and England.
+Dinner on Christmas Eve is the big moment.
+The decor equally key.

 Floral decorations for the Scandi Living Room at Christmas